 Anyone not in the chain of distribution cannot be strictly liable for injuries resulting from unsafe products.
 That means you cannot be held liable if you buy an unsafe product and then loan it to your friend.

 But the store you bought it from still can, as long as your friend is a foreseeable user of the product.
-For instance, it is foreseeable that you would let your friend use your lawnmower, but not foreseeable that you would let your friendās kid use your bulldozer.
+For instance, it is foreseeable that you would let your friend use your lawnmower, but it is not foreseeable that you would let your friendās kid use your bulldozer.
 Talk to the team at H&P Law today about your case.

 Understanding Nevadaās Product Liability Laws and What They Mean for Consumers

 Nevadaās product liability laws are grouped together in NRS: Chapter 695E.
-In these laws, Nevada defines the scope of product liability to include physical, emotional, and/or property damages caused by āmanufacture, design, importation, distribution, packaging, labeling, or lesser sale of a product. āThis definition creates a broad category in which accidents can occur, and parties can be held liable.
+In these laws, Nevada defines the scope of product liability to include physical, emotional, and/or property damages caused by āmanufacture, design, importation, distribution, packaging, labeling, lease, or sale of a product. āThis definition creates a broad category in which accidents can occur, and parties can be held liable.

 Product Liability Statistics